chili-epfl/Ball-Chase/README.md

 "Light Balls" Each ball's size decreases of 30%, the speed's ball increases of 40% though

 "Control ?
 No way" : Your speed becomes 0.4 (usually 0.25) and you are not able to change it

+*Settings :*

+You can change the background color (either black or white) in the menu, then options then white / black